Ben & Liam: Nova FM

 In December 2021, Ben and Liam hosted Summer Breakfast across the Nova Network.

 In January 2023, the show moved to Nova 100 in Melbourne with producer Belle Jackson joining them and the show was renamed Ben, Liam & Belle.

 In February 2024, Nova Entertainment announced that Jase & Lauren will host Nova 100’s new Melbourne breakfast show, replacing Ben, Liam & Belle who will move to a national drive show across the Nova Network.
 Their first late drive show aired on 11 March 2024.

 In October 2024, Ben McDowell was named as Executive Producer of the show.

 In May 2025, it was announced that Ben, Liam & Belle would return to Adelaide to host the show.
 Executive Producer Ben McDowell elected to depart the show and not join the team in Adelaide.
 In July 2025, Molly Rose was appointed as Executive Producer.

 In September 2025, Nova Entertainment announced that Ben, Liam and Belle would end their radio program and leave the network at the end of the year.
 Originally slated to end on Friday, 12 December, it was later announced that Ben, Liam, and Belle would be departing with immediate effect, with their final show airing on Friday, 24 October.

 KIIS 102.3

 In October 2025, ARN Media announced that Mix 102.3 will be rebranded to KIIS 102.3 with Ben and Liam to host breakfast in 2026.
 Belle Jackson will remain with the show as a producer.

+In January 2026, it was reported that Ben & Liam's start on KIIS 102.3 would be delayed until 1 April 2026, due to a non compete clause in their NOVA contracts.